Jesus is speaking directly to his close disciples:

 Later they were on the road going up to Jerusalem, and Jesus led them.
 They were amazed yet humbled as they followed him.
 Then once again he told the twelve the things that will happen to him.
 (Mark 10:32)

-Did he say he would "appear" or "rise"?
+Did Jesus say he would "appear" or "rise"?

 One of the differences in translation between the Lost Gospels of Jesus above and some other Biblical versions is the translation of the Greek ἀνίστημι (anistēmi) to "appear" instead of "rise."